Spring is now in the air, and so is National Fragrance Day. This day is observed each year on March 21st.

 - Flower power: Floral scents make women feel most feminine and attractive.

-- Flower superpower: Men find floral fragrances the most attractive and prefer it as a first date scent.
+- Flower superpower: Men find women wearing floral fragrances the most attractive and prefer it as a first-date scent.

 - Humans can detect at least one trillion different smells: Although the exact number is yet to be determined, scientists revealed in a 2014 journal that humans can identify at least one trillion different smells.
 It is thought that the actual number may be significantly higher than this, however, thanks to the 10 million smell receptors in everybody’s nose.